robcarver17/pysystemtrade/docs/userguide.md

 ### Advanced logging

 In my experience wading through long log files is a rather time consuming experience.
-On the other hand it's ofen more useful to use a logging approach to monitor system behaviour than to try and create quantitative diagnostics.
+On the other hand it's often more useful to use a logging approach to monitor system behaviour than to try and create quantitative diagnostics.
 For this reason I'm a big fan of logging with *attributes*.
 Every time a log method is called, it will typically know one or more of the following:

 - which 'type' of process owns the logger.
-For example if it's part of a base_system object, it's type will be 'base_system'.
+For example if it's part of a base_system object, its type will be 'base_system'.
 Future types will probably include price collection, execution and so on.
 - which 'stage' or sub process is involved, such as 'rawdata'.
 - which instrument code is involved
 - which trading rule variation is involved
 - which specific futures contract we're looking at (for the future)
 - which order id  (for the future)

-Then we'll be able to save the log message with it's attributes in a database (in future).
+Then we'll be able to save the log message with its attributes in a database (in future).
 We can then query the database to get, for example, all the log activity relating to a particular instrument code or trade, for particular dates.

 You do need to keep track of what attributes your logger has.
 Generally speaking you should use this kind of pattern to write a log item